BuonHobo/tesi-triennale/Content/The experiment.md

 ![[Resources/graphs/all_data5.csv/risk_makespan_strategy_linear.png]]

 The Risk-Makespan based graphs do a good job at showing how the strategies behave and how RiskAssessmentPlanner find the best balance between safety and efficiency when it is given more freedom.
-However, a flat risk value might not be the best way to qualitatively analyse the plans that each strategy comes up with.
+However, a flat risk value might not be the best way to qualitatively analyze the plans that each strategy comes up with.
 Fortunately, we also collected data about the allocation of tasks, so we can use that to better understand how our planners behave.

 ![[Resources/graphs/all_data2.csv/task_strategy.png]]
 This graph shows runs where the amount of shared cubes is 6, when the planners are completely free to choose how to allocate tasks.
 We can see how MakespanPlanner tries to optimize for speed and parallelism with foam and wood cubes, while it tries to move all the metal cubes.
 This is because the human is slower at moving metal cubes, so the planner wants to compensate by allocating most metal cubes to the robot.
 The Planner makes no distinction between human, robot or different kinds of tasks.
 So it generally resorts to assigning most tasks to the robot, which removes any level of collaboration.
-This might be safer in some cases but it defeats the purpose of HRC.
+This might be safer in some cases, but it defeats the purpose of HRC.
 RiskAssessmentPlanner clearly tries to achieve some sort of parallelism and collaboration, but it still tries to allocate tasks in a way that makes it safer for the human.
 The robot is assigned less metal cubes because it is safer to have the human handle those, while foam cubes are safer and more often assigned to the robot.
 RiskPlanner is extremely biased towards safety.
 It avoids allocating metal cubes to the robot, but it allows the robot to move most of the foam cubes.